-Student accounts are billed each semester (bills will be issued approximately the 15th of July for the Fall semester and 15th of December for the Spring semester, and payments are due approximately the 10th of the following month respectively).
-ALL tuition statements will be issued electronically and must be viewed on line.
+Student accounts are billed each semester (bills will be issued approximately the 10th of July for the Fall semester and the 10th of December for the Spring semester, and payments are due approximately the 1st of the following month respectively).
+Go to Online Programs for information on billing for online programs.
+ALL tuition statements will be issued electronically and must be viewed online.
 Paper bills are never mailed.
-If you need a paper copy of your statement, you may print it directly from the website.
+If you need a paper copy of your statement, you may print it directly from the Penguin Portal.
 An e-mail notice that the bill is online for your review will be sent, to the student and all authorized users, each time a new statement is released as well as each time account activity alters a payment plan balance.
-This statement, as well as all subsequent tuition statements, will also be available online for your review via the MyYSU Portal:
+This statement, as well as all subsequent tuition statements, will also be available online for your review via the Penguin Portal:

-Go to View My Bill and log in to review statements and make online payments or enroll in payment plan, establish an authorized user, view holds, select tax information.
+Go to View My Bill and log in to review statements, make online payments, enroll in payment plan, establish an authorized user, view holds, and select tax information.

 YOU ARE STRONGLY ENCOURAGED TO PAY YOUR BILL ONLINE AT YSU.EDU/VIEWMYBILL.

 * in person at the payment windows on the second floor of Meshel Hall.
 Cashier Hours are Monday through Friday 10:00 a.m. - 2:00 p.m. or

 *via the payment drop box also located on the second floor of Meshel Hall (check only, no cash) or

 *by mail to: Youngstown State University, Attention Office of University Bursar, One University Plaza, Youngstown, OH 44555 (check only, please do not mail cash).
 Please make checks payable to Youngstown State University.